darash-desai/evolver/README.md

 The `trigger` value is used to construct a trigger that fires a specified duration after the last trigger that was fired.

-## `trigger.trigger`
+## `trigger.criteria`

-Scalar that specifies the setpoint value that fires the trigger or object defining plateau conditions.
+Scalar that specifies the setpoint value that fires the trigger; or, object defining plateau conditions.
 Values should be provided in units that are relevant to the trigger property:

 - `od`: OD
 - `temperature`: °C